-- Press the Settings key, and in the "Signal Source" option select "Fiber optic" in order to work with the fiber optic converted signal. - From the same Settings menu select the corresponding band, whether terrestrial (for optical link) or satellite (for optical LNB).
+- Press the Settings key and select the corresponding band, whether terrestrial (for optical link) or satellite (for optical LNB).
 In the case of a satellite optical signal and frequency tuning, user has to select the signal type, characterized by the band (low/high) and the type of polarization (vertical/horizontal).
-In the case of a satellite optical signal and channel tuning, the parameters are defined by the channel (refer to the Settings menu section for more details). - 3 Select the Optical module option and press the joystick. - It appears a window to enable the optical module and to configure additional parameters. - 5 Select Enable. - At the top right area of the screen appears the OPT icon meaning there is external power. - It appears a window with some setting parameters.
+In the case of a satellite optical signal and channel tuning, the parameters are defined by the channel (refer to the Settings menu section for more details). - Select the Optical module option and press the joystick. - It appears a window to enable the optical module and to configure additional parameters. - 4 Select Enable. - At the top right area of the screen appears the OPT icon meaning there is external power. - It appears a window with some setting parameters.